catvec/funkyboy.zone/kubernetes/README.md

 - `app`: Logical name of an application

+## CI Deployment
+TektonCD pipelines will trigger on repository pushes.
+The [TektonCD buildah task](https://hub.tekton.dev/tekton/task/buildah) can be used to build Docker images.
+The [TektonCD ArgoCD task](https://hub.tekton.dev/tekton/task/argocd-task-sync-and-wait) can be used to deploy resources to the cluster.

 ## Future Services
 ### Teleport
 Initially [Teleport](https://goteleport.com) was going to be used for user authentication and private cluster access.
 However the Teleport program does not allow for declarative setup, as setup must be done manually via a CLI.
 Potential future plans: